The Proof-of-Control Initiative is now convening founding enterprise members.Apply to join →

 But buyers aren't asking for cryptographic logging or hardware attestation.
 They're asking:

-If an agent made a decision in our name, can we prove who gave it permission?
+If an agent made a decision in our name, can we verify who gave it permission?

-How do we prove the agent didn't expose patient data between clouds?
+How do we verify the agent didn't expose patient data between clouds?

 An agent just authorized a payment.
-Can we prove who approved it?
+Can we verify who approved it?

-Every one of these questions is a demand for independent provability.
-Buyers just don't know it has a name — and vendors aren't making it easy to find.
+Every one of these questions is a demand for verifiability.
+Buyers just don't know it has a name and vendors aren't making it easy to find.

 What makes Proof-of-Control different